Press to Play

-Press to Play is the sixth solo studio album by the British musician Paul McCartney, released on 25 August 1986.
-It was McCartney's first album of entirely new music since Pipes of Peace in 1983, and his first solo album to be issued internationally by EMI following a six-year period with Columbia Records in the United States and Canada.
+Press to Play is the seventh solo studio album by the English musician Paul McCartney, released on 25 August 1986.
+It was McCartney's first album of original songs since Pipes of Peace in 1983, and his first solo album to be issued internationally by EMI following a six-year period with Columbia Records in the United States and Canada.
 Keen to re-establish himself after his poorly received 1984 musical film Give My Regards to Broad Street, McCartney enlisted producer Hugh Padgham to give the album a contemporary sound.

 On release, Press to Play received a mixed critical reception and was McCartney's poorest-selling studio album up to that point.
 Although it failed to make the top 20 in the US, the album peaked at number 8 on the UK Albums Chart and achieved gold status from the BPI in September 1986.
 Four singles were issued from Press to Play: "Press", "Pretty Little Head", "Stranglehold" and "Only Love Remains".
 "Press" was a minor success, peaking at number 21 in the US.
 The music video for the song featured McCartney walking around Bond Street and Charing Cross tube stations in London, catching a tube train and speaking with members of the general public.

 Production and recording

 After the box office failure of the musical film Give My Regards to Broad Street (1984), McCartney decided that it was time for a change of pace in his solo career.
 In an attempt to give his music a more contemporary sound, he joined forces with Hugh Padgham, an in-demand, multiple award-winning producer famous for having recorded Peter Gabriel, Phil Collins, Genesis, the Human League, the Police, and XTC.

 McCartney began recording Press to Play in March 1985 at Hog Hill Mill, his home studio in East Sussex, having written several new songs, many with frequent collaborator and 10cc guitarist Eric Stewart, who co-wrote eight of the album's 13 songs.
+Though Stewart had appeared as a musician and vocalist on McCartney's previous three albums, the two had never written together before.
 One additional song co-written by McCartney and Stewart was released as a B-side ("Hanglide"), while two more songs were later recorded by 10cc for their studio albums ...Meanwhile (1992) and Mirror Mirror (1995).
 Although Hog Hill Mill Studio had already been used for a few tracks in 1984, Press to Play was the first album to be recorded there in its entirety.
 McCartney had his own studio built to save time and money, as he had previously spent a lot of time driving from Sussex to London for recording sessions, and studios such as Abbey Road and AIR were expensive.